Training - -

 -

-Highlights in microbiota studies in Nordic countries: each country represents few published studies 10min+5 min discussion
+Highlights in microbiota studies in Nordic and Baltic countries: each country represents few published studies 10min+5 min discussion

 -